 - Do not apologize.
 This may seem like the nice thing to do, but courtesy could be used against you.
 Do not apologize to the other drivers or the police because they may construe this as an admission of guilt.

 - Do not give your insurance company a verbal statement.
 The insurance company will try to use anything you say to deny coverage.
 Do not file a claim until speaking to a car accident lawyer.

-How Will a Personal Injury Lawyer Help After My Car Accident?
+How Will a Virginia Beach Car Accident Lawyer Help After My Car Accident?

 Unfortunately, even the safest driver can still be hit by someone driving negligently.
 That is why we work to help injured people get their lives back on track after an accident.
 The aftermath of a crash can be incredibly difficult.
 Some accident victims miss work and are burdened with significant expenses after an ambulance transports them or they visit the emergency room or doctor’s office.
 In an ideal world, insurance companies would voluntarily compensate accident victims adequately, but that almost never happens.
 In the real world, accident victims need help.
 This is especially true when the injuries include a traumatic brain injury.